LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Evaluation

 \subsection{Experimental Configuration}

-Using lossy compression in HPC applications is for data reduction, thus, we select representative variables with relatively large sizes to inject the lossy compression errors in the core function as shown in Table \ref{table:set}.
+Lossy compression is used for data reduction in HPC applications, thus, we select representative variables with relatively large sizes for fault injection in the core function, as shown in Table \ref{table:set}.

 \begin{itemize} \item \textbf{Programs:} We use the benchmarks provided by \cite{palazzi2019tale}, which are very popular HPC benchmarks. \item \textbf{Index and Variable Name:} In the IR format file, a specific llfi-index means a specific variable and its location.
-Using the index, we can determine the injection location. \item \textbf{In Loop or Array?:} The information of this attribute is discussed in Section \ref{sec:usage}. \item \textbf{Fault Type:} We use four types of faults which are the combinations of two typical error-bound modes (absolute error and relative error) and two error distributions (uniform distribution and normal distribution). \end{itemize}
+Using the index, we can determine the injection location. \item \textbf{In Loop or Array?:} The information of this attribute is discussed in Section \ref{sec:usage}. \item \textbf{Fault Type:} We use four types of fault models which are the combinations of two typical error-bound modes (absolute error and relative error) and two error distributions (uniform distribution and normal distribution). \end{itemize}